GoogleCloudPlatform/solution-acceleration-toolkit/templates/tfengine/components/cicd/manual/README.md

 to view the Cloud Build job triggered by your merged commit.

 The Postsubmit Cloud Build Trigger monitors and deploys changes made to `org/` folder only.
-Other changes made to `bootstrap`, `cicd` and `secrets` folders should be deployed manually if needed.
+Other changes made to `bootstrap` and `cicd` folders at root should be deployed manually.